ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 and inspect values stored in variables and so on
 to find out why something behaves the way it does behave.

-**Breakpoints** are another useful tool for analyzing our code, for understanding it, and for finding and fixing errors
+**Breakpoints** are another useful tool for analyzing our code, for understanding it,

-## Debugging using Breakpoints
+and for finding and fixing errors

+## React DevTools

+**React Dev Tools**: they're a browser extension, which we can add to the browser (Chrome is recommended).
+You can simply search for **React Dev Tools** and you should find an entry here on chrome.google.com
+In our browser dev tools, we'll have two new tabs: Components and Profiler

+### Components

+In the browser, we got the **Elements Tab** and there we see the entire DOM,
+that is implied by our Components.
+So that can also be useful for debugging our DOM and our UI.

+In the **Components** Tab we only see React Components and the Components structure,
+that is responsible for this UI output.